Corporate Governance

 Goals:

-As a public company, we are focused on delivering value for both our shareholders and customers and have three goals that drive our business:
+As a public company, we are focused on delivering sustainable value for both shareholders and customers.
+The Company’s activities are guided by the following core goals:

 Purpose: